11.1 Interactions of Skeletal Muscles, Their Fascicle Arrangement, and Their Lever Systems

 11.4 Axial Muscles of the Abdominal Wall, and Thorax

 Made of skin, fascia, and four pairs of muscle, the anterior abdominal wall protects the organs located in the abdomen and moves the vertebral column.
-These muscles include the rectus abdominis, which extends through the entire length of the trunk, the external oblique, the internal oblique, and the transversus abdominus.
+These muscles include the rectus abdominis, which extends through the entire length of the trunk, the external oblique, the internal oblique, and the transversus abdominis.
 The quadratus lumborum forms the posterior abdominal wall.

 The muscles of the thorax play a large role in breathing, especially the dome-shaped diaphragm.
 When it contracts and flattens, the volume inside the pleural cavities increases, which decreases the pressure within them.
 As a result, air will flow into the lungs.
 The external and internal intercostal muscles span the space between the ribs and help change the shape of the rib cage and the volume-pressure ratio inside the pleural cavities during inspiration and expiration.